jowhannez/svgomg/README.md

 ```
 I put the script in my ~/bin directory.

-Call the script by using the following command:
+Call the script by using the following command anywhere:
 ```bash
 svgomg filename.svg
 ```